 Australasian gannets are beautiful big seabirds – snowy white, with a golden head, and black-tipped wings that reach 2 metres across.
-They live in colonies around the coasts of New Zealand and Australia, and their numbers are growing.
+They live in colonies around the coasts of New Zealand and southern Australia, and their numbers are growing.
 They can live for 30 years.

 Where do New Zealand’s gannets live?

 Gannets breed at 24 places around the coast, including many islands.
 There are three colonies where people go to see hundreds or thousands of birds up close:

 - Cape Kidnappers.
 This rocky headland is in Hawke’s Bay.
 Birds started breeding here about 1880.

 - Muriwai Beach.
 The first birds arrived here, near Auckland, from a nearby island in 1979.

 - Farewell Spit.
 This, the only sea-level colony, started in 1983.